savagedata/regression-tree-tutorial/README.md

 One advantage of bagged trees and random forest is that each tree is grown using only a subset of the original dataset.
 On average, about 63% of records in the original dataset end up in a bootstrap sample.
 Because the other 37% (the out-of-bag samples) aren't seen by the tree at all, they can be used to produce performance metric for that tree.

-Let's see how this works with a single bagged tree.
+Let's see how this works with a single tree.

 ```r